 “Our mission is to build the best shopping experience for customers, with unbeatable prices, selection, and convenience.
 We aspire to work with every brand owner and reseller.
 To do this, we must deliver an experience that is easy and efficient for the millions of brands and small businesses selling through our stores.
 While we’ve been working to standardize the products, tools and services we offer to our selling partners on Amazon, there is no program called “One Vendor.”

 This statement is helpful in the way that Amazon is acknowledging a certain trend to standardization.
 However, it is not helpful in understanding the magnitude of that trend as it is denouncing the existence of a “One Vendor” program.
 So, can vendors expect significant changes to their business on Amazon or not?
-We want to try to answer this question by looking at the historic developments and the bigger context.
+We want to try to answer this question by looking at the historical developments and the bigger context.

 Nowadays, the differences in the two programs are primarily in the relationship between the Selling Partner and Amazon.
 For end consumers, the shopping experience of buying from a brand using the Vendor program versus a brand using the Seller program and FBA are basically non-existing.
 Selling partners increasingly questioned the difference between the programs (resulting in some brands choosing the seller program or even using a hybrid model with accounts on both sides).